Your Surgery or Fluid Drain Can Advance FLC Research

-What is the Biobank?
+What is the FCF Biobank?

-The Fibrolamellar Cancer Foundation Biobank is a centralized repository of tumor tissue and blood samples contributed by fibrolamellar patients to help advance research.
-Our Biobank protects and preserves these samples and makes them available to qualified researchers interested in studying fibrolamellar.
-A single sample sent to our Biobank may be divided and shared among several different labs to support multiple research studies.
-Additionally, our Biobank collects clinical information from fibrolamellar patients to enable research into factors that affect treatment and outcomes.
+The FCF Biobank is a centralized repository of tumor tissue, drained fluid and blood samples contributed by fibrolamellar patients.
+Our biobank protects and preserves these samples so we can distribute them to researchers all over the world, free of charge, to support important research into the disease.
+Additionally, our biobank collects clinical information from fibrolamellar patients to enable research into factors that affect treatment and outcomes.
 By sharing freely with scientists, research using your donated samples will provide new insights, ultimately leading to more effective FLC treatments.

-In this video from the FCF’s September 17, 2020 Virtual Fall Gathering, Patty Cogswell discusses the FCF BioBank Program:
+In this video from the FCF’s September 17, 2020 Virtual Fall Gathering, Patty Cogswell discusses the FCF Biobank Program.

 How to Contribute